Elvisdiaz1/node-README-creator/ReadMe-generator/README.md

 ##Contribution

-g
+cont

 ## Tests

-hh
+test

 ## Questions

-My GitHub is j
+My GitHub is h
-If you have any questions, please contact me on my email at j.
+If you have any questions, please contact me on my email at h.
 I will reach back to you as soon as possible